jjwithanr/obsidian_bible_study/docs/New Testament/2 Timothy/2Timothy3.md

 The "list of vices" vividly describes the negative impact of those who were opposing Paul and Timothy.
 The list begins and ends with references to *misplaced love*💔 - i.e., people who are **lovers of self**, **lovers of money**, and **lovers of pleasure rather than lovers of God**
 #esvstudybible

 “Lovers of self ” (i.e., self-seeking people) were condemned by philosophers such as Musonius Rufus (a \*Stoic), \*Epictetus and Philo; the moralist \*Plutarch warned readers to avoid even the appearance of self-love.
-(In **today’s terms this would refer to narcissism**, not appropriate selfesteem.)
+(In **today’s terms this would refer to narcissism**, not appropriate self esteem.)
 Love and obedience toward parents was one of the most central virtues of antiquity (see comment on Eph 6:1-3).
 Many deemed ingratitude the greatest offense against benefactors (see comment on Rom 1:21).
 #craigkeener

 #### v.4